Education providers for every stage of your move

 Questions & answers

-Common questions from expat families and individuals navigating education in the UK.
+Common questions about education in the UK

 Start by deciding between the state and independent sectors.
 State schools are free but admission is based on catchment area, so your home address matters enormously.
 Independent schools charge fees but offer more flexibility on entry timing.
 An educational consultant who specialises in expat families can help you navigate both routes, especially for mid-year entry which the UK state system handles on a school-by-school basis.